What is Healthicine? What is the theory of Healthicine? What is the philosophy of Healthicine?

 Is it a word? (it’s not in the dictionary).
 Is it theory?
 Is it a practice?
 Philosophers contemplate the difference between theory and reality — and wonder if reality is just another theory.
 Mathematicians and scientists define everything as a theory, to be tested.
 That’s their theory, and they practice it diligently.
 Eastern philosophies and the martial arts teach that the difference between theory and practice is “practice”.
 Practice, practice, practice.
 Comedians joke “in theory, theory and practice are the same, in practice, they are not.”

 Is healthicine a theory.
 Not really.
 Healthicine is a lens.
 A way of looking at things.
 A tool we can use to see things differently.

 Medicine also, is not a theory.
-It is a practice of science.
-Medicine is a tool, a set of tools that we use to diagnose, prevent and treat illness.
+It is a practice of technologies to define, diagnose and treat diseases.
+Medicine is a tool, a set of tools.
 Medicine is a powerful lens, or set of lenses, that we use to zoom in and focus on illness, on diagnosis, and on treatments.

 However, when we try to use the medicine lens to view, create, and enhance healthiness, or worse, to ‘diagnose’ healthiness, — we’re looking backwards through the telescope.
 The closer we get to the truth, the farther away it appears.
 And our vision is always distorted.

 How can we tell if SOMETHING is ‘good for your health’.
 Is drinking coffee healthy?
 Is chocolate good for you?
 Does red wine make you healthier?
 You will find consistently that the answers are “yes it is”, and “no it is not”, “yes it does”, and “no it does not”.
 This happens because we are using a medicine lens on healthicine.

 Medicine is designed to detect, measure and treat disease.
 Healthicine is designed to measure, enhance, optimize healthiness.